morrownr/88x2bu/README.md

 Temporary internet access is required for installation.
 There are numerous ways to enable temporary internet access depending on your hardware and situation.
 [One method is to use tethering from a phone.](https://www.makeuseof.com/tag/how-to-tether-your-smartphone-in-linux)

-Another method to enable temporary internet access is to keep an [ultra cheap wifi adapter that uses an in-kernel driver](https://www.canakit.com/raspberry-pi-wifi.html) in your toolkit.
+Another method to enable temporary internet access is to keep a [wifi adapter that uses an in-kernel driver](https://github.com/morrownr/USB-WiFi) in your toolkit.

 You will need to use the terminal interface.
 The quick way to open a terminal: Ctrl+Alt+T (hold down on the Ctrl and Alt keys then press the T key)